simonbravek/FEL_image_scraper/README.md

 # international_anotated_image_scraper
-Here is my work I have do on FEL durog the summer.
+The anotated photo server project done on FEL ČVUT during the summer.
 All sources, my own scraper files and one big connected database maker.